marnel-mangrubang/Exercise-CurrencyConverterWithGeolocation/README.md

 - How well is the code tested?
 - How accessible is the front end?

 Show us what you're good at!
-Please remember to send over your solution at least a couple hours before the start of your interview!
+If possible, please put your solution on a github repo and send it to us at least a couple hours before the start of your interview!

 ## How to use the starter code
 ### Before developing